jokob-sk/NetAlertX/README.md

   - Internet IP address changes

 ## Scan Methods
-Up to three scanning methods are used:
+Up to four scanning methods are used:
   - **Method 1: arp-scan**.
 The arp-scan system utility is used to search for devices on the network using arp frames.
+  - **Method 2: nmap**.
+The nmap system utility is used to search for devices on the network using ping frames.
-  - **Method 2: Pi-hole**.
+  - **Method 3: Pi-hole**.
 This method is optional and complementary to method 1.
 If the Pi-hole DNS server is active, Pi.Alert examines its activity looking for active devices using DNS that have not been detected by method 1.
-  - **Method 3. dnsmasq**.
+  - **Method 4. dnsmasq**.
 This method is optional and complementary to the previous methods.
 If the DHCP server dnsmasq is active, Pi.Alert examines the DHCP leases (addresses assigned) to find active devices that were not discovered by the other methods.